CUBRID/cubrid-testtools/CTP/README.md

 - **SHELL**
   - Prepare
-        * A single instance local test
+        * For local test
-	   * Prepare one account will be used for controller and test instance
+	   * Prepare one account to use for controller and test instance
 	   * CTP and test scenario should be checked out on it, and configure JAVA_HOME
 	   ```
 	   JAVA_HOME (e.g., export JAVA_HOME=$HOME/opt/jdk1.6.0_07)